uczhou/marklogic-data-hub/README.md

 # THIS VERSION (1.x) IS NO LONGER ACTIVELY MAINTAINED OR DEVELOPED.
-IF YOU HAVE AN ACTIVE SUPPORT ACCOUNT WITH MARKLOGIC PLEASE FILE A SUPPORT CASE FOR ANY BUGS/ISSUES.
-OTHERWISE PLEASE FILE AN ISSUE ON GITHUB.

 _The MarkLogic Data Hub Framework is a data integration framework and tool-set to quickly and efficiently integrate data from many sources into a single MarkLogic database, and expose that data._